A Montessori preschool experience,

 Situation: Aaron unknowingly hits Beatrice with his mat when he puts away his work.
 Beatrice becomes upset and tells a teacher Aaron hit her.

-If the teacher only comforts Beatrice, Beatrice is not learning how to handle future problems.
+If the teacher only comforts Beatrice, Beatrice will not learn how to handle future problems.
 If the teacher decides to jump in and punish Aaron prematurely, that resolution is unfair.

 Instead, the teacher can work with Beatrice to help her talk with Aaron.
-Beatrice could start with the statement, “Aaron, you hit me with your mat.”
-Since Aaron did not realize this at the time, he may become defensive and upset, “No, I didn’t!”
+Beatrice could start by saying, “Aaron, you hit me with your mat.”
+Since Aaron did not realize this then, he may become defensive and upset, “No, I didn’t!”
 This is a vital teaching moment.
 By helping Aaron understand that he accidentally hit Beatrice, his response to Beatrice can change to “I’m sorry, Beatrice.
 I didn’t know I hit you with my mat.
 Are you alright?”
 He may offer a hug or a tissue for her tears.
 Beatrice has learned to speak up for herself and knows how to handle a future problem with a friend.
-She has given a friend the opportunity to right a situation and, by doing that, has had her injury acknowledged.
+She has allowed a friend to correct a situation and, by doing that, has had her injury acknowledged.
 Beatrice can now thank Aaron for his sincere apology and move on with her day.

 At some time, all children exhibit behavior that needs correcting.
-However, not all children can be disciplined the same way due to age, the frequency of the behavior, length of time spent in the environment, and child’s personality.
+However, not all children can be disciplined the same way due to age, the frequency of the behavior, the time spent in the environment, and the child’s personality.
 The main points used in disciplining a child at Montessori Children’s House of Lemon Grove are:

 •A child must understand what behavior is acceptable before being expected to follow that behavior.